Google Chrome Device Trust node

 .

-Example of a Scripted Decision node redirect script.
+Example Script Decision Node redirect script.

-try { var redirectMethod = "GET"; var redirectUrl = "https://ig.example.com:9443/pinggateway-route-name"; if (!requestParameters.get("challengeresponse")) { callbacksBuilder.redirectCallback(redirectUrl, {}, redirectMethod, {}, true); } else { var challenge = requestParameters.get("challengeresponse"); nodeState.putShared("x-verified-access-challenge", challenge); action.goTo("Success"); } } catch (error) { nodeState.putShared("errorMessage", error.toString()); action.goTo("Failure"); }
+try { var redirectMethod = "GET"; var redirectUrl = "https://ig.example.com:9443/pinggateway-route-name"; if (!requestParameters.get("challengeresponse")) { callbacksBuilder.redirectCallback(redirectUrl, {}, redirectMethod, true); } else { var challenge = requestParameters.get("challengeresponse"); nodeState.putShared("x-verified-access-challenge", challenge); action.goTo("true"); } } catch (error) { nodeState.putShared("errorMessage", error.toString()); action.goTo('false').withErrorMessage(error); }

 -